8 Signs that your PR is Failing

 Old news items on your website is a real turn off for visitors.
 They’ll think either you don’t have anything interesting to tell them or perhaps even worse, you can’t be bothered to tell them.
 What’s more, it’s important for your search engine optimisation that your website is regularly updated, so what better way to do this than with regular company news or blogs?

-Amazingly we’re already more than a quarter way through the year so if you still haven’t reviewed your PR activities from 2014 to determine your return on investment, time’s running out.
+As the year gets underway, if you still haven’t reviewed your PR activities from 2025 to determine your return on investment, time’s running out.
 At a most basic level, you should have a good idea of how much media coverage you generated last year.
 A more sophisticated approach however, will help identify a more strategic impact.
 For example, how many leads did your PR generate or how else did it contribute towards your strategic goals?

 6. Your website traffic is down compared to last year